jonnonz1/nz-statute-book/acts/public/2020/mental-health-and-wellbeing-commission-act-2020.md

 ### 15 Reasons for refusing to supply requested information
-(1) The Commission must not request, and an entity must not supply, information that is— (a) personal information as defined in section 2(1) of the Privacy Act 1993; or (b) information held by the Government Statistician that was collected under the Statistics Act 1975; or (c) information that a revenue officer must keep confidential under section 18 of the Tax Administration Act 1994.
+(1) The Commission must not request, and an entity must not supply, information that is— (a) personal information as defined in section 2(1) of the Privacy Act 1993; or (b) information held by the Government Statistician that was collected under the Data and Statistics Act 2022; or (c) information that a revenue officer must keep confidential under section 18 of the Tax Administration Act 1994.
 (2) An entity may refuse a request for information if— (a) it can be properly withheld under sections 6, 7, 9(2)﻿(a), (b)﻿(i), (ba)﻿(ii), (c) to (h), (j), or (k) of the Official Information Act 1982; or